Why FAMM is Working in Missouri:

 Two bills, HB 38 and HB 1037, were introduced into the Missouri House of Representatives in 2017.
-FAMM supports both HB 38, introduced by Representative Galen Higdon (R, District 11), and HB 1037, introduced by Representative Bruce DeGroot (R-District 101).
-HB 38 passed through the House Judiciary Committee on April 13, 2017.
+FAMM supported both HB 38, introduced by Representative Galen Higdon (R, District 11), and HB 1037, introduced by Representative Bruce DeGroot (R-District 101).
+Neither bill became law.

 “Truth in Sentencing” Act passed, therefore individuals convicted of a Class A felony must serve 85% of their sentence before being parole eligible.
 This is also known as the 85% Law.
 It resulted in:

 - the prison population increased 9 times in 30 years